juniorprincewang/virtio-cuda-module/README.md

 hyperfine 'LD_PRELOAD=\path\to\libvcuda.so ./vectorAdd'
 ```

 By default, Hyperfine will perform at least 10 benchmarking runs.
-To change this, you can use the *-m/--min-runs* option.
+To change this, you can use the *-m/--min-runs* option or *-M/--max-runs*.

 # supported CUDA runtime API